angrest/pocketBME280/README.md

 - after about 10ms, the measurement is finished and the sensor goes back in sleep mode automatically
 - until next the next measurement is finished, the data can be read

-To calculate temperature, pressure and humidity from the raw sensor data the 32 bit algorithm given by Bosch in the data sheet is implemented.
-To save energy, no oversampling ("single") is used.
+To calculate temperature, pressure and humidity from the raw sensor data the 32bit algorithm given by Bosch in the data sheet is implemented.
+For energy saving, no oversampling ("single") is used as recommended for weather monitoring.

 ## Programming
 The library provides the functions